 Morning sunlight has virtually zero blue wavelengths — hence it is warm and red.

-By contrast, solar noon is rich in blue light — telling your brain: “It is mid-day!”
+By contrast, solar noon is rich in blue light — signalling to the brain: “It is mid-day!”

-As the daytime blue light retreats, the brain knows nighttime is approaching.
-The brain begins to raise melatonin in preparation for deep, restorative sleep.
+As daytime sunlight retreats, the brain knows nighttime is approaching.
+Melatonin rises in preparation for deep, restorative sleep.